Clash of Titans

 Scoreless Third Quarter

-Late in the quarter, xxx Sprague intercepted a Finley pass and returned to the TCU 46.
+Late in the quarter, Charles Sprague intercepted a Finley pass and returned to the TCU 46.
 After two runs gained six, Baugh shot a short pass to Lawrence for a first down on the Mustang 43 as the quarter ended.
 SMU 14 TCU 7

 Frogs Tie Score